Martinez, California

 Birthing centers: what matters

 Contra Costa Regional Medical Center is the in-city county public option: full L&D with Level II NICU.
 Accepts Medi-Cal and many PPO plans, but PPO-insured buyers typically prefer the private John Muir Walnut Creek for the higher-acuity Level III NICU and the broader specialty depth.
-The CCRMC is a credible option for Medi-Cal families and for buyers prioritizing in-city proximity.
+The CCRMC is a credible option for Medi-Cal buyers and for buyers prioritizing in-city proximity.

 John Muir Walnut Creek is the default PPO L&D for Martinez: 15 to 20 minutes south on I-680.
 Regional Level III NICU (only Level III in Contra Costa County).
 Higher-acuity destination for premature delivery and high-risk pregnancy.